-What is a Copper Image Transfer?
+What is an Image Transfer?

 An image transfer is putting a picture on metal.
 Copper is sanded, cleaned and heated, and then the image is applied.
 There is no embossing or etched design; however it is still a beautiful effect that is unique and affordable.
 This process does not work with all full color or grayscale images because some detail is lost.
 After transferring, the piece is clear coated to protect against aging but could also have a patina if you choose.
 An example of an image transfer is below and is offered on charms and small plaques only.

-What is “Etched” Copper?
+What is “Etched” metal?

-There are several ways to etch copper but primarily Blessed Art uses a chemical acid and resist process that permanently creates scenes into the copper.
+There are several ways to etch metal but primarily Blessed Art uses a chemical acid and resist process that permanently creates scenes into the copper.
 This process works best with high contrast black and white images, silhouettes, profiles, thick line art, letters or freehand drawing (again, with thick lines).
 If there is a design with intricate thin lines then the acid is so strong that it can erase them altogether.

 The preparation for the process requires sanding, cleaning, masking, transferring an image or using a resist and then finally dipping it in a chemical acid bath.
 After the acid dip the piece is scrubbed clean again, sanded, touched up and onto finishing.
 Finishing an etched piece is when the art comes alive.
-At this point the copper can patina naturally and does so really fast if I don’t work quickly.
+At this point the copper (if used) can patina naturally and does so really fast if I don’t work quickly.
 This is because there is no protective coat on the metal.
 I can use black ink (the kind you use in a pen) to make lowlights on the art so that the etch lines stand out.
 I can also freehand acrylic paint or patina the piece in certain places to make grass, or foliage stand out.
 The end result is an etched surface that has depth in areas around the design.
 It is outstanding to see and causes everyone I know to reach out and touch it!
 After the work is all done the pieces are clear coated.
 Examples of etched pieces are below and come in a variety of sizes:

 Using your own pictures?